Updated April 8, 2023

-Angular is a very popular framework for building modern web applications.
+Angular is a general framework for building modern web applications.
 Some prerequisites must be installed and configured on our local machine to build applications using angular.
-This software makes the development environment ready on our local machine and we can start the development of the Angular Application.
+This software makes the development environment ready on our local device, and we can start developing the Angular Application.

-listed are software and steps to install this software, these are needed to create a development environment on our local machine.
+Listed are the software and steps to install this software; these are needed to create a development environment on our local machine.

 Prerequisites for Angular Development Environment

-A development machine with Node 8.9+ and NPM 5.5.1+ installed is required for Angular development, this article covers all these steps one by one and create an angular App and run and update it through Angular CLI (command line interface) and we will also discuss common angular CLI commands and their usage.
+A development machine with Node 8.9+ and NPM 5.5.1+ installed is required for Angular development; this article covers all these steps one by one, creates an angular App, and runs and updates it through Angular CLI (command line interface).
+We will also discuss common angular CLI commands and their usage.

 1. NodeJS and NPM

 To use these tools, first of all, we need to install NodeJS.
-Installer files for a node can be downloaded from the official website of node:
+Installer files for a node can be downloaded from the official website of the node:

-As per your operating system you can download the relevant version and install it on your local machine.
-Once the node is installed, successful installation and version of node can be verified by opening a command prompt and using/typing these command on the command-line interface:
+As per your operating system, you can download the relevant version and install it on your local machine.
+Once the node is installed, successful installation and performance of the node can be verified by opening a command prompt and using/typing these commands on the command-line interface:

 Installation of a node automatically installs npm (node package manager) on a machine.
-As shown in the screenshot above, after typing node –v and hitting enter, we can see v10.16.0, this is node version installed on our local machine.
-In the same way, we can use command npm –v to check the installed version of npm on our machine.
+As shown in the screenshot above, after typing node –v and hitting enter, we can see v10.16.0; this is the node version installed on our local machine.
+In the same way, we can use the command npm –v to check the installed version of npm on our device.

 npm install -g typescript

-The -g in this command means it’s installed on work station globally so that the TypeScript compiler can be used in any of project.
+The -g in this command means it’s installed on work station globally so that the TypeScript compiler can be used in any project.

-Angular CLI (Angular command-line interface): Angular command-line interface is the standard utility to create, develop and update angular application:
+Angular CLI (Angular command-line interface): Angular command-line interface is the standard utility to create, develop and update angular applications:

 npm install -g @angular/CLI